-Windows 10 includes many features and options for anyone having difficulty seeing the screen.
+Windows 10 includes many features and options for anyone who has difficulty seeing the screen.
 The following settings are just a few of the many ways to customize Windows for better visibility.

 Make your Start menu tiles larger and easier to see.
 Press and hold (or right-click) the tile you want to resize, select Resize, and then choose the size that you want.

-Magnifier enlarges part—or all—of your screen so you can see words and images better.
-It includes a few different settings to help suit your needs.
+Magnifier enlarges part or all of the screen so you can see words and images better.
+It includes different settings to help suit your needs.

 To learn more about Magnifier, see Use Magnifier to see items on the screen.

-For more information on how to use Narrator, see Hear text read aloud with Narrator.
+For more info on how to use Narrator, see Hear text read aloud with Narrator.